-An out-of-state taxpayer has now filed a complaint in California trial court challenging Proposition 39 on the basis that it violated the “single subject rule” contained in Article II § 8(d) of the California Constitution.
+One Technologies LLC, an out-of-state taxpayer, has now filed a complaint in California trial court challenging Proposition 39 on the basis that it violated the “single subject rule” contained in Article II § 8(d) of the California Constitution.
 The “single subject rule” requires that a ballot initiative be limited to a single subject, or else it is unenforceable.
 The complaint identifies a special provision included in Proposition 39 that allows certain cable companies to reduce their tax liability, and alleges that the inclusion of this provision violates the single subject rule because it is not reasonably germane to the main purpose of Proposition 39.

 By challenging Proposition 39, the out-of-state plaintiff seeks to apply the three-factor apportionment formula to apportion its income, and the corresponding cost of performance methodology to source its sales other than sales of tangible personal property.

 The FTB has already filed a demurrer seeking to dismiss the action, alleging that the cable company provision was reasonably related to the broad overall purpose of Proposition 39 when viewed as a comprehensive tax reform package.
 The demurrer hearing is scheduled to take place on November 10, 2021.